victorp13/coreos-batch/README.md

 DO_TOKEN is your Digital Ocean API access token, and DO_FINGERPRINT is the fingerprint of your preferred SSH KEY.

-You can add these variables via the "export" command.
+You can add these variables via the "export" command temporarily for the session, or on the mac permanently by adding them to ~/.bash_profile

 ### python-digitalocean
 pip install python-digitalocean==1.0.5b